Client File Access | Detailed Data Dictionary (.xls) | Oklahoma Economic Model (pdf)

-RegionTrack’s Oklahoma State & Local Area Outlook provides the most comprehensive and widely-used forecast information available for the state, its metropolitan areas, and counties.
-Outlook subscribers receive comprehensive historical data and forward-looking forecasts for more than 46,000 major economic data series along with regular written commentary and analysis of current and expected future economic conditions.
+RegionTrack’s Oklahoma State & Local Area Outlook provides the most comprehensive and widely-used forecast information available for the state of Oklahoma, its metropolitan areas, and counties.
+Outlook subscribers receive comprehensive historical data and forward-looking forecasts for more than 48,000 major economic data series along with regular written commentary and analysis of current and expected future economic conditions.
 Our online-tools make it easy to access and evaluate the data using custom tables, charts, and graphs.

-About our Forecasting Project: RegionTrack economists developed the first comprehensive local area forecasting models in Oklahoma more than a decade ago.
+About our Forecasting Project: RegionTrack economists developed the first comprehensive local area forecasting models in Oklahoma in the early 2000s.
 What initially began as a research effort to improve the quality of information available in the smaller regions of the state has since developed with the support of state and local economic development professionals into a comprehensive statewide forecasting project.
 The increased availability of local area data in recent years has further broadened the potential for local area forecasting.
 Today, critical economic and demographic forecasting information is now in the hands of local private and public sector leaders that previously was available only to those in larger geographic regions.
-Our in-house econometric forecasting model is the largest of its type in the state and has been under continuous development since 2000.
+Our in-house econometric forecasting model is the largest of its type in the state and has been under continuous development since the project began.
 We invite you to join our group of forecasting clients, which include state and local governments, financial institutions, retailers, economic development organizations, industry and trade groups, and others.

 Forecast Coverage: Employment (both wage & salary and self-employed) by industry, earnings (for wage & salary and self-employment) by industry, GDP by industry, labor force and unemployment, retail sales, population, banking, housing prices, personal income and its components, and energy industry activity.
 Analytical measures include wage and employment shares by both region and industry, location quotients, and our index of overall economic activity.
 See our Data Dictionary (.xls) for a full listing.